-Avoid ultra processed foods
+avoid ultra processed foods

 Avoid buying ultra processed foods like mass produced breads, cakes and biscuits, processed meat products, soda drinks and ready meals.
-Made through industrial processes with a whole range of modified ingredients they lack nutritional value.
+Not only are they expensive, they often contain lots of sodium or sugar, with little to no nutritional value.

-Forage and glean
+forage and glean

-Foraged nettles, wild garlic, mushrooms, mallow, ground elder, blackberries, nuts and rosehips all aid your wellbeing, and boost the health of body and mind.
+Foraged nettles, wild garlic, mushrooms, mallow, ground elder, blackberries, nuts and rosehips all aid your wellbeing, and boost the health of your body and mind.
 Gleaning salvages surplus food left on farms after harvest.
-Find out more https://gleaning.feedbackglobal.org
+Find out more https://gleaning.feedbackglobal.org grow your own

-Grow your own